There's a reason the Guinness Storehouse in Dublin is Ireland's most famous visitor attraction.

 And there you have it, your Guinness Storehouse Tour is complete.

 Guinness Storehouse Fast Facts

-Taxis wait outside to finding transportation is easy.
+Taxis wait outside the storehouse so transportation is easy.

-The Storehouse is only a 20 minute walk from the city centre should you prefer to go by foot.
+The Storehouse is only a 20-minute walk from the city center should you prefer to go on foot.

 The Connoisseur and Perfect Pour Experiences are Extra

 We loved our experience and the Connoisseur tour is worth the extra cost.
 You get another pint of beer and get to pour your own pint in a private tasting room.

 Our tour of Dublin was in partnership with the Lonely Planet as part of their Lonely Planet Pathfinders.
 Stay tuned for our video of Dublin on YouTube